 Families interested in enrolment at St John's should contact the school office for an application package.
 The completed application form is then returned to the school with copies of their child's Birth, Baptismal and Immunisation Certificates.
-An application fee is paid with the form on its return to the office.
 The school office takes applications for enrolments for Years 1 to 6 throughout the year as needed.
 Enrolments for Kindergarten are taken in May, the year before the child starts school.
 A child starting Kindergarten must turn 5 before July 31 in the year they start school.
 All enrolments received are considered by the Enrolment Committee.